 If you use your body, you can even duplicate yourself inside of a Memory Palace to create more space.

-This approach uses the Bridging Figure principle taught in the Magnetic Memory Method Masterclass.
+This approach uses a mnemonic device called the Bridging Figure.
+It’s a principle taught in the Magnetic Memory Method Masterclass.

 The Ultimate Solar System Mnemonic